Lǎo Rén Chá 老人茶 – Old Man’s Tea

 • Ideal for: People new to tea or looking to further explore specific tea cultivars and regions.

-• Teas shared: Organic or naturally grown Taiwanese teas, Chinese hēichá 黑茶 (will be tailored based on the event and availability)
+• Teas shared: Organic, naturally grown, artisan Taiwanese teas (will be tailored based on the event and availability)

 • Event type: Public & private